 Lazy summer afternoons, temperatures lingering with ice-teas and lemon sodas and idle holidays almost asking you to step out into a vacation.
 Sounds June enough?
 Let’s try another version, with 30 places to visit in June in India- its temperature, season, dates and holidays.
 Pick the one for you, for a June that says ‘GET.SET.PACK AND HOLIDIFY’.

-Here’s a list of 30 places to visit in June in India for the perfect summer vacations:
+Here is a list of 30 best places to visit in June in India:

 1. Manali, Himachal Pradesh

 Manali is a year-round magnet for tourists, with a spectacular view of the Pir Panjal and Dhauladhar ranges, and the Bear River flowing through the town.
 It beacons all kind of tourists here; the backpackers come here to hang out in the hippy villages, adventure tourists come for enjoying the adventure sports, and the honeymoon couples and families for the cool mountain air.
 It is also a great spot for unwinding before continuing the ardours journey into the mountains, as it is the jumping-off point for Ladakh, Spiti and Lahaul.

 One of the most visited destinations in India, Gangtok is a beautiful and serene town housing a great number of Buddhist monasteries.
 It swarms with tourists in the month of June because of the pleasant weather.
 The mighty Kanchenjunga serves some of the most mesmerising views during the sunset and sunrise.
 What makes Gangtok more alluring is the blend of varied cultures and religions.
 It is the perfect destination for a relaxing vacation on the nature trails.